lovetoys/lovetoys/README.md

 #### EventManager:removeListener(eventName, listener)

-typeof(listener) = Table
-listener = {container, function}
-container = The table which contains the function
-function = The function that should be called
+eventName = Name of the event-class
 typeof(eventName) = String

-eventName = Name of the event-class
+listener = Name of the listener to be deleted
+typeof(listener) = String

-Removes a listener from this particular Event. `listener` has to be exactly the same as in `:addListener(eventName, listener)`.
+Removes a listener from this particular Event.

 #### EventManager:fireEvent(event)